TwoCanPlugIn/TwoCanPlugIn/README.md

 From version 1.4 onwards, the TwoCan plugin may be configured to actively participate on the NMEA 2000 network, claiming an address, sending heartbeats and responding to a few requests (such as product information).
 Please note that this is not fully tested and may interfere with the correct functioning of the NMEA 2000 network.
 If any problems occur, disable the Active Mode functionality and if possible, file a bug report.

-If using the Active Mode feature in versions 1.4 & 1.5 please be aware of the following:
+If using the Active Mode feature in versions 1.4, 1.5 or 1.6, please be aware of the following:

 For Windows, updated plugin drivers for the hardware adapters are required if you wish to use Active Mode.
 The only hardware adapters that have been updated and tested are the Kvaser Leaflight and Rusoku Toucan Marine.
 I have yet to update the plugin drivers for the Canable Cantact and Axiomtek AX92903 adapters to support Active Mode.